ankitggits/Test-GO/README.md

 ### How to run ? ###

-Application runs on port 8090 defined in App.js
+Application runs on port 8090 defined in main.go